Amy Davis

-Amy Davis is an American fashion illustrator, actress, filmmaker, and lo-fi musician.
+Amy Davis is an American fashion illustrator, filmmaker, and lo-fi musician.
 Her illustrations have been in shows all over the world, as well as published in magazines and books.
 She is married to filmmaker Jon Moritsugu, and helps run his film production company, Apathy Productions.

-Her father is multi-talented musician Mel Davis.

 Education

 Amy Davis studied at Rhode Island School of Design (RISD) and graduated with a BFA degree in illustration.
 She has been known to describe her experience at RISD as one of torture and anguish, saying that she "tried to drop out but was forced to stay and graduate."

 Films

 Amy Davis began her acting career in 1990 in Jon Moritsugu's My Degeneration.
 From there on she acted in all of his films; she was Eightball in Terminal USA (1993).

 Davis was the star of 1994's Mod Fuck Explosion as the angst ridden teen London, caught between a violent gang war.
 1997's Fame Whore brought her the roll of Sophie.
 She played the character Roxxy in Scumrock (2002), as well as was the co-writer and cinematographer.

 Davis shares the role of screenwriter and film producer with husband Jon Moritsugu.
-They are in post production on their latest film, Pig Death Machine.
+In 2013, they completed their first film in over a decade, Pig Death Machine.

 In spring of 2011, Jon Moritsugu directed with wife and creative partner, Amy Davis, a music video for the song No Future Shock by Brooklyn rock group TV on the Radio.
 The video is one in a movie-length series of music videos for the band's new album Nine Types of Light.
 All the videos were also released as part of a one-hour long movie on the same date.